Türkgücü München: SV Türkgücü-Ataspor

 On 19 May 2009, ATA Spor and Türkischer SV merged to form SV Türkgücü-Ataspor in an effort to combine the strength of the two clubs and form a strong side in the eastern suburbs of Munich.
 The new club had a membership of approximately 500 people.

 The new club took up ATA Spor's place in the Bezirksliga Oberbayern-Nord, where it came eighth in 2010 and tenth in 2011, a long way from the glory days of the old Türk Gücü club.

 In 2013, the club finished second and, via the promotion round, earned promotion to the Landesliga Bayern-Südost.

 In 2019, the club finished first in the Bayernliga Süd and earned promotion to the fourth-tier Regionalliga Bayern.

 Türkgücü München

 After promotion, the club decided to shorten its name to Türkgücü München.
 Türkgücu were promoted to 3.
-Liga in 2020 and played its home games at Stadion an der Grünwalder Straße.
-For the 2020–21 season, the team has played their home matches at the Olympiastadion München and at Stadion an der Grünwalder Straße, sharing the latter stadium with their fellow 3.
+Liga in 2020 and played its home games at Grünwalder Stadion.
+For the 2020–21 season, the team has played their home matches at the Olympiastadion and at Grünwalder Stadion, sharing the latter stadium with their fellow 3.
 Liga side 1860 Munich.
-Türkgücü Munich filed for insolvency on January 31, 2022.
-As a result, there is a risk of a deduction of 9 points due to No. 6b of the DFB rules of play due to an application to open insolvency proceedings.
-Due to insolvency, their season has been nullified and all points have been deducted.
+Türkgücü Munich filed for insolvency on 31 January 2022.
+Consequently, their season's results were expunged and they were relegated back to the Regionalliga.